 Good choices for making flowers are rice paper, (in the art department at Michael's), and white coffee filters.
 Rice paper can usually be found at stores that sell art supplies, like Dick Blick.
 Both papers can be colored with almost any media and stand up to water well.
-Use water colors and thinned acrylics and try to color unevenly, to create different shades of a color.
+Use watercolors and thinned acrylics and try to color unevenly, to create different shades of a color.

 To use crepe paper, iron fairly flat (ridges remain).
 Then iron two sheets together using Wonder Under.
 Then you can punch the flower parts directly from the paper without needing a sheet of regular paper to stabilize the crepe paper.
 After the flower is assembled, you can then use thinned acrylic paint to add details.
-Also Japanese crepe paper is used for flower making.
+Also, Japanese crepe paper is used for flower making.
 This crepe paper is thicker and more finely grained than the paper that is in rolls and used for decorations (see supplies section).

 Oooohh!
 Don't you love flowers?
 I've just started trying my hand at carnations, mums, Gerbera daisies, and a flower trellis.
 Now our club is making potted bamboo.
 It's amazing how one little spider plant or a vase of flowers just completes a scene.